 Price equity for the global scientific community underpins APS's mission to advance and diffuse the knowledge of physics for the benefit of humanity.

-Registration for the March and April Meetings will be available at the following scaled tiers:
+Registration for the March, April, DAMOP, and DFD Meetings will be available at the following scaled tiers:

 APS developed these tiers using a ratio between the registration fees and the average GDP per capita (in PPP$).

-Registrants with verified residency in LICs, LMICs or UMICs, will be automatically promoted to select their discount during the March and April Meetings registration process.
+Registrants with verified residency in LICs, LMICs or UMICs, will be automatically promoted to select their discount during the March, April, DAMOP, and DFD Meetings registration process.
 APS monitors the validity of all registrations.

-March and April Meetings are opportunities for all physicists, regardless of race, nationality, ethnicity, gender, and sexual orientation, to join together and share their research, learn from others, and collaborate.
+March, April, DAMOP, and DFD Meetings are opportunities for all physicists, regardless of race, nationality, ethnicity, gender, and sexual orientation, to join together and share their research, learn from others, and collaborate.
 Equity in registration pricing is an important step in removing barriers of attendance for those who can both contribute to and benefit from a global scientific community of peers.